Refinitiv/trep-websockets-beam-io/TrepWs-IO/Readme.md

        // The DACS application ID, if unset 256 is used .withAppId("123")

        // The wesocket MaxSessionIdleTimeout in milliSeconds.
        // Note: this must be greater that 6000 (twice the ping timeout) .withTimeout(60000)

+       // For ERT to override the defaults for authentication server/port/path and discovery path .setAuthServer("api.edp.thomsonreuters.com")
+      .setAuthPort(443)
+      .setTokenAuthPath("/auth/oauth2/beta1/token")
+      .setDiscoveryPath("/streaming/pricing/v1/")

       );

       messages.apply(....) // PCollection<MarketPriceMessage>
     }